JanneRemes/VulkanDemos/00_commons/README.md

 	- `createCommandPool`: creates a VkCommandPool from the specified VkDevice.
 	- `allocateCommandBuffer`: creates a VkCommandBuffer from the specified VkDevice and VkCommandPool

+- 08_createAndAllocateImage.h

+	- `createAndAllocateImage`: Creates a VkImage and allocates memory for it.

+- 09_createAndAllocateBuffer.h

+	- `createAndAllocateBuffer`: Creates a VkBuffer and allocates memory for it.